davebraze/david-braze/content/post/organizing-data/index.md

 # Codebooks

 A codebook, or data dictionary, is a separate file from your data set that describes the layout and contents the data set.
-Ideally, your codebook should be a plain text file.
-This is to make your codebook as easily accessible as possible, at the time your write it and far into the future.
-I also think it's good idea to use a [markdown](https://en.wikipedia.org/wiki/Markdown "markdown") format for your codebook.
+Ideally, your codebook should be a plain text file.[^3] This is to make your codebook as easily accessible as possible, at the time you write it and far into the future.

 Your codebook may (should) include a preface that gives details of who collected the data, for what purpose, and how it was collected.
 An important part of that overview will be information about who or what the data is about.